TechnoTanuki/Python_BMP/docs/BitmapLib_Doc.md

               etc

     Returns:
-        a float value between 0.0 and 1.0
+        a float value between a and b

 ### [`sortrecpoints`](#sortrecpoints)